Want to get a better night’s sleep?

 - Many people tend to believe that a warm, toasty room is best when trying to achieve good quality sleep.
 However, to achieve a deep and more relaxing night’s rest, heating the room to a temperature between 16°C and 18°C is best.
 Young children and the elderly may require a slightly warmer temperature, so investing in smart radiator thermostats to manage different rooms in the house could be beneficial.
 Generally speaking, ensuring that the bedroom feels a little cooler as you walk in means your body will be encouraged to drop in core temperature needed to fall asleep and stay asleep.

-- Most boilers will need replacing after a decade or so, but there’s a few tell-tales signs to look out for when it’s getting near to the end of its shelf life.
+- Usually, you'll need a boiler replacement after a decade or so, but there’s a few tell-tales signs to look out for when it’s getting near to the end of its shelf life.
 These include it making loud noises or the radiators not heating up.
 Be sure to get your boiler regularly serviced and bleed radiators to avoid a nasty surprise of waking up to a freezing room and a cold shower.
-Ensuring you have an efficient boiler not only helps your home to be as energy efficient as possible, it also means you have the added reassurance that your home should be warm when you want it to be – and cooler when you don’t.
+Ensuring you have an efficient gas boiler not only helps your home to be as energy efficient as possible, it also means you have the added reassurance that your home should be warm when you want it to be.

 - If you’ve recently moved house, be sure to understand the type of insulation it has, particularly if you’ve moved from an old build to a new build property, as the level and quality of insulation often varies.
 Having a solid understanding of this will help you to take action and better insulate your home, meaning heat doesn’t needlessly escape.